AdobeDocs/contributor.en/help/introduction.md

 1. Sign the [Contributor License Agreement (CLA)](http://opensource.adobe.com/cla.html) if acceptible.

    You only need to submit an Adobe CLA one time.
-1. Click `Edit this page` on the right column to go to the markdown source file on GitHub.
+1. Click **`Edit this page`** on the right column to go to the markdown source file on GitHub.

    <!-- Bob, check steps -->

 1. Click the `pencil icon` to edit the article.
    > [!NOTE]
-   > If the pencil icon is grayed out, you need to login to your GitHub account, or create a new account.
+   > If the pencil icon is grayed out, you need to log in to your GitHub account, or create a new account.

    ![Location of the pencil icon](assets/edit-icon.png)